AI-Secret-Agent/mvpdemo/README.md

 # AI Secret Agent Demo

 ## Basic Overview and Quick Setup

-Demonstation of Open AI API Integration for Content Generation using Node.js and Google Sheets
+This is a Demonstation of Open AI API Integration for Content Generation using Node.js and Google Sheets.

-My Intention was to Allow anyone to Quickly and Easily Set up their own Content Publishing App.

-Finding the easiest method for a simple deployment was a priority.

 We are Using Next.js as a framework for deployment and routing.

-We are not really utilizing it as a front-end at this point.
+###This is designed to be as simple to setup and to use as possible.

 ## Basic Requirements